 with Cynthia Barlow

 You have been dreaming of writing a novel.
 You even have a great opening sentence ...“It was a dark and stormy night.”
-But what comes next?
-This 6-week workshop will help you create your story's goal, plot upcoming chapters and begin your outline.
-We will work on character development and start the research you will need to do.
-By the end of class you will have completed chapter one and will be ready to tackle the remaining chapters with confidence.
-We will also try to convince you not to use that opening sentence!
-Registration $50.
+This workshop will get your story ready to write by creating a research notebook containing pictures of your characters and descriptions, layout of your fictional world, biographies of your heroine or hero, storyboarding techniques and information you will need to write your novel, along with what other research you will need in advance of completing your manuscript.
+By the end of this workshop you will be ready and eager to draft chapter one with confidence and continue on.
+Creativity is the name of the game in this class.
+Enjoyment is the end result!
+Sign up early as class size is limited to ensure plenty of student/instructor time.
+Registration $45.
 6 weeks 6:30-8:30 p.m.
-Begins Wed 9/28 CHRHS Library Cynthia Barlow facilitates the Camden Writers Round Table, the Camden Writers Project, a monthly Novel Writing Support Group and teaches both Creative Writing and Novel Writing.
+Begins Wed 10/4 CHRHS Library Cynthia Barlow facilitates the Camden Writers Round Table, the Camden Writers Project, a monthly Novel Writing Support Group and teaches both Creative Writing and Novel Writing.
 She has published work in newspapers, magazines and other media.